philou/philou.github.com/source/_posts/2018-07-20-incremental-software-development-techniques-for-large-scale-refactorings.markdown

 ## To be continued

 This was the fifth post about [how to get sponsorship for large scale refactoring](/blog/categories/large-scale-refactoring-sponsorship-series/).
-In the next post, I'll deal headlong with the actual techniques.
-How to get bandwidth ?
+In the next posts, I'll deal headlong with the actual techniques.
+[How to get bandwidth](/incremental-software-development-strategies-for-large-scale-refactoring-number-1-constant-merciless-refactoring/) ?
 How to work in baby steps ?
 How to track the progress ?
 How to deal with the large scale ?
 Finally how to go further ?
 As you can see, there is still a lot to come, so [stay tuned](http://eepurl.com/dxKE95) !